TallKite/linnstrument-firmware/README.md

   *Details: The octave is really the equave, the interval of equivalence.
 It's defined as twelve 12edo semitones plus zero cents.
 Redefine it by swiping on Equave Semitones (5 to 36) and/or Equave Stretch (-60 to 60).*

+CYCLING THROUGH THE EDOS - DEFAULT LAYOUT

+Once microLinn is on (i.e. once an edo is chosen), you can cycle thru the edos by setting a panel switch or footswitch to EDO+ or EDO- (long-press TAP TEMPO and swipe).
+Changing the edo automatically adjusts all row offsets so that their size in cents stays roughly the same.
+So your fourths tuning will remain fourths, your fifths tuning will remain fifths, and your standard guitar tuning will remain standard.
+If either column offset is not OFF, it will get adjusted as well.
+Furthermore, you can set the default layout for either split to be Bosanquet etc. and your layout will become (and remain) Bosanquet.

+  *Details: A default layout is stored in the per-split row/col offsets, so it overrides the Global row offset.
+Bosanquet = A1/M2, Bosanquet 2 = m2/M2, Accordion = m3/M2, Wicki-Hayden = P4/M2, Wicki-Hayden 2 = P5/M2.
+Array Mbira 1 = P4/P5, Array Mbira 2 = P8/P5.
+But this may vary in certain edos, to ensure coprime row/col offsets.
+For example, 24edo Bosanquet is not 10/4 but 5/4.
+See also Guitar Tuning below.*

 SUGGESTIONS FOR EXPLORING EDOS

-* You can cycle through the edos by setting switch 1 to EDO+ and switch 2 to EDO- (you must select an edo first)
-* Set the default layout to e.g. Bosanquet to stay in Bosanquet while you cycle
 * The first few edos are pretty strange, so you may want to start with 19 or 22 (or possibly 15 or 17).
-Or 24 for middle easternn music.
+Or 24 for middle eastern music.
 * For nice-sounding chords, try the Bosanquet layout for 31edo (memory #4) and the Kite guitar layout for 41edo (memory #5)
 * To avoid a touched pad turning red (or whatever) and obscuring the pad's usual color, set the played color to blank
 * If the full rainbow scale seems overwhelming, try setting the played mode to blinking (BLNK)